broadinstitute/terra-helm/charts/dsp-argocd/README.md

 3. Update the version of the `argo-cd` chart dependency in Chart.yaml and follow the "Deploying Changes" steps described below.

-## Deploying Changes to this Chart
+## Deploying Changes to This Chart

 Install the [helm-diff](https://github.com/databus23/helm-diff) plugin.